 July Progress Report for My Garden

 The big success story is the broccoli.
 Artistically, the grayish-blue tinge of broccoli leaves provides a nice color contrast with my daisies and gaillardia.
 Equally important, it is so easy to grow!
 I am delighted to walk outside to harvest my front yard broccoli for salad.
 Sometimes I also add mint leaves and bee balm leaves from our gardens for unusual flavor accents.

 Peas, Carrots, Tomatoes

 Regarding some of our other crops: our sugar snap peas came in earlier and I enjoyed them.
 However, the carrots continue to mock me.
 Every few years I try to grow them and they are reliably tasteless, no matter what variety of seed I buy.
 Since they do not contribute to my meals, I resent all time they take to mature and all the greenery they put out.
-I will probably abandon them for another several years.
+I abandon them for another several years, then try again.
 At the other end of the spectrum, my cherry tomatoes are consistently great.
 Usually, I have no will power to carry them in to the house: I just gobble all the ripe ones as a snack every day as I make my garden rounds.
-(I have only one plant, because I am the only tomato eater here.)

 The Drought and Heat Wave

 In our yard (which is the place that matters) as of the end of July, we have not had rain for 4 solid weeks.
 That is very unusual for our area and very challenging for the plants.
 I try to use prudence and good judgment about watering sparingly.
 Since the gardens combine food for the soul and food for the body, I will not desert my plants and abandon them to find moisture for themselves (even if that might be the ecologically correct stance.).